-TX-Ture Farm 1833 Dr. Sanders Rd, Cross Roads TX – more to come
+TX-Ture Farm 1833 Dr. Sanders Rd, Cross Roads TX.
+Get excited about their autumn gourd harvest.

 8. Mesquite’s PumpkinFest

-Mesquite’s family-friendly event will take place at Paschall Park, Noon to 6 pm, where everyone dresses in costume (dogs too) and comes out to play.
+Mesquite’s family-friendly event will occur at Paschall Park, where everyone dresses in costume (dogs, too) and comes out to play.
 There will be a dog costume contest, so spiffy up your fur baby.
 For more info, visit PumpkinFest in Mesquite.

-9. Six Flags Over Texas – Fright Fest
+9. Oktoberfest Food Festival At Six Flags Over Texas